 Don’t Forget Maintenance Costs

 You absolutely can’t forget the maintenance costs when buying a vacation rental in Riverside.
 You won’t be at the property for most of the year, and you may even live hundreds of miles away.
 All this means that you will likely have to pay someone else to perform routine maintenance and make needed repairs – which will, of course, cost more than if you did it yourself.
 The rule of thumb here is to set aside 1% to 2% of the property’s value each year for maintenance and upkeep expenses.
 Keep in mind, too, that you may even have to hire a professional property management service.

 And then there’s insurance, which is typically more costly for rental properties.
 You may be able to extend your current homeowners policy to cover the vacation rental, but that’s not always the case.
 Ultimately, you may need to apply for a stand-alone commercial or business liability policy.
 You simply don’t want to be caught short on insurance coverage for an expensive investment like a vacation rental.

-Finally, buying a vacation rental in Los Angeles means finding tenants – if that is, you want it to make you money while you’re not occupying it.
+Finally, buying a vacation rental in Riverside means finding tenants – if that is, you want it to make you money while you’re not occupying it.
 And that means effective marketing.
 But how do you do that?

 You could and probably should list the property on all the important vacation rental websites like Airbnb and HomeAway, as well as spreading the word through social media channels.
 Far more effective, though, is calling on your local real estate agent for marketing expertise and effective marketing strategies.
 Your agent will know exactly where your target market hangs out and how best to market to them.
 So, before buying a vacation rental in Riverside, be sure to consult your agent.